 The official player and coach development framework from FIBA, defining competency standards and coaching qualification tiers at each stage, serving as the primary reference for calibrating level boundaries.

-The official NBA youth program providing age-appropriate and stage-based basketball education from fundamental skills through competitive play, referenced for designing the technical progression across Levels 1-4.
+The official NBA youth program providing stage-specific skill benchmarks from fundamentals through competitive play, used as evidence for designing checklist items across Levels 1-4.

-A foundational text on basketball performance analysis whose Four Factors framework informs the tactical understanding checklists at intermediate through advanced levels.
+The foundational analytical authority in basketball performance whose Four Factors framework establishes the analytical standard, serving as the benchmark for tactical understanding at intermediate through advanced levels.